 Moving to Canada, Sir Billy was not very happy and found it hard to settle in.
 Being a strong person, he never gave up and got a job working in Eaton, Toronto's largest department store.
 This was the turning point for Sir Billy as he would go to summer camp, helping him see what holidays were all about, a legend had started.
 Continuing to show strength, Sir Billy would join the army to help with the war.

 (Additional note: You can view the Butlin timeline here)

-When the war was finished, Sir Billy moved back to England in a cattle ship with a vision and a goal to achieve.
-Extremely important time was recorded as Sir Billy would open a hoopla stall in Bridgewater.
+When the war was finished, Sir Billy moved back to England on a cattle ship with a vision and a goal to achieve.
+An extremely important time was recorded as Sir Billy would open a hoopla stall in Bridgwater.
 As a strong businessman, he would allow his customers to have a higher rate of winning a prize.
 Many of his fellow stallholders would often say "You will be out of business soon Bill, everyone keeps on winning and you will be out of pocket" However, Sir Billy explained that his stall had many more customers and from this, he earnt much more profit.
-Small profits now with long term achievements.
+Small profits now with long-term achievements.

 Sir Billy Butlin idea worked well as he made it a success and expanded.
 History shows that Sir Billy would only go uphill from here as he opens up zoos and fairgrounds.
 From one stall in Bridgwater, we see the birth of a name that so many people know of today.